iBuseWinner/jeff/README.md

 Scripts, if specified in their JSON configuration, *can also request a list of memory values and set new values*, as well as receive additional properties specified in the phrase containing the script, the input of the user who called this script, and additionally a certain number of messages from the history (but first look at [parameter 11](#usable_settings)).

 Also, scripts cannot request something while they are being executed, so their scope is often limited.
-On the other hand, this is for the best; in addition, Jeff Qt supports the execution of scripts written in Python using a built-in interpreter, so it is guaranteed that if Jeff is built for the target platform, Python scripts will be executed on it.
+On the other hand, this is for the best; in addition, Jeff Desktop supports the execution of scripts written in Python using a built-in interpreter, so it is guaranteed that if Jeff is built for the target platform, Python scripts will be executed on it.

 #### Adding new expressions to the database